aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/rows/delete/delete-rows-from-a-worksheet/_index.md

 | folder          | string  | query                           | The document folder.                                                 |
 | storageName     | string  | query                           | The storage name.                                                    |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/DeleteWorksheetRows) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/DeleteWorksheetRows) defines a publicly accessible programming interface and allows you to perform REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make calls to the Cloud API with cURL.